eavior/react-material-ui-home-automation/README.md

 <br><br>

-# I don't have a Sensibo API key...
+# No Sensibo API key?

 This is how the app looks like when a Sensibo API key is entered.
 All Sensibo AC remotes connected to that API will show up and will be controllable.